denten-papers/xp-routledge/proposal.md

 continuation of a positivist and reductive mode of literary analysis.
 The field's explicit concern with instrumental reason consequently makes it susceptible to the expansionary logic of the marketplace.
-The emphasis on high-performance computing and big data analysis furthremore advances a distinctly Western (and English-speaking) vision of the digital realm.
-The "dark side" of the digital humanities develops tools and methodologies in parallel with those used for censorship and surveilance.
-Finally, the field has long lacked subtelty when dealing with issues of gender, race, class, and ethnicity.
+The emphasis on high-performance computing and big data analysis furthermore advances a distinctly Western and English-speaking vision of the digital realm.
+We must also acknowledge that the tools and methods of the digital humanities, used for analysis and interpretation, often develop in parallel with those used for censorship and surveillance.
+Finally, the field has long lacked subtlety when dealing with issues of gender, race, class, and ethnicity.

 ### Chapter 7: Ways Forward